MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Enable-InboxRule.md

 ```

 ### -AlwaysDeleteOutlookRulesBlob
-The AlwaysDeleteOutlookRulesBlob parameter suppresses a warning that end users or administrators get if they use Outlook Web App or Windows PowerShell to modify Inbox rules.
+The AlwaysDeleteOutlookRulesBlob switch hides a warning message when end users or administrators use Outlook on the web or PowerShell to modify Inbox rules.
+You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter